My Personal History of Leadership Development

-I was honored this week when Jesse Phillips with CatalystSpace blog called me a “seasoned leader”.
-I feel I still have more to learn than I have learned, but it did cause me to reflect on some of the experiences I have had and people that have influenced me in my leadership ability.
+I feel I still have more to learn than I have learned, but I have had a lot of leadership experience in my life.
+I think it’s healthy to reflect on some of the experiences we have had and people who have influenced us in our leadership ability.

 Here are a few of those experiences and people that quickly come to my mind: